 - Audiovisual items (DVDs, CDs, audiobooks, etc.) are not available through Interlibrary Loan.

-- Search the Library Catalog to see if the Nashville Public Library owns the material you need.
+Search the Library Catalog to see if the Library owns the material you need.

-- If unowned, request the item through Interlibrary Loan here with your Library Card.
+- If unowned, log in with your library card to request the item through Interlibrary Loan.

-- Requests are generally available in two to three weeks, but may take up to four weeks or longer to arrive.
+- Requests are generally available in 2 to 3 weeks, but may take up to 4 weeks or longer to arrive.

 - You will be notified when an item has arrived.

-- Please pick up your materials as soon as possible, so that you will have adequate time to use them.
+- Please pick up your materials as soon as possible.

 Important Copyright Information